House of Night: Film adaptation

 In November 2011, it was announced that the film rights to House of Night had been acquired by producer Samuel Hadida's production company, Davis Films, with Lionsgate having the distribution rights, with plans for five movies created, and an outline of the screenplay written.
 However, as of 2009, there were no known future plans for the movies; the contract for the rights to the movies expired in the fall of 2020.
+In February 2025, Rain Li is set to direct the film along with the novel's author P. C. Cast and her daughter Kristin to co-write and Samuel's brother Victor Hadida and Molly Hassell are producing the film reportedly, Highland Film Group picked up the rights and sold the film at the European Film Market in Berlin.

 Comic book adaptation

 P.C.
 Cast announced on her website that a graphic book adaptation of the House of Night series, titled House of Night: Legacy, would be published in monthly issues by Dark Horse Comics starting the November 9, 2011.
 The comic book spanned five issues, each relating to a different element.
 The action takes place between Marked and Betrayed concerning Zoey's struggle to become a good leader for the Dark Daughters.
 To help her learn, Nyx places five tests in her way, each dealing with a story from The Fledgling Handbook 101.
 The drawings were done by Joëlle Jones, cover by Jenny Frison.